guramrekh/event-scheduler/README.md

 - **Read Status Management**: Mark individual or all notifications as read

 ### Profile Customization
-- **Add bio**: Personalize your profile with a custom bio (up to 500 characters)
+- **Add bio**: Personalize your profile with a custom bio
-- **Upload profile picture**: Upload and manage profile pictures via Cloudinary integration with secure signed URLs
+- **Upload profile picture**: Upload and manage profile pictures with secure signed URLs
-- **Password Management**: Secure password change with validation and BCrypt encryption
+- **Password Management**: Secure password change with validation and encryption
 - **Delete Account**: Permanently remove your account and all associated data with proper cleanup